DiouxX/docker-squid/README.md

 # Introduction

-Install and run an Squid3 instance with docker.
+Install and run an Squid instance with docker.

 You can use LDAP authentication or like an open proxy